L. Tyrone Holt

-Mr. Holt is a Fellow and Past-President of the College of Commercial Arbitrators; a past Member of the Governing Committee of the American Bar Association Forum on Construction Law (2007-2010); a Member of the National Academy of Distinguished Neutrals (Arbitration and Mediation Panels); a Member of the American Arbitration Association’s Counsel-rated Panel for Mega Construction Project Claims; a Member of the American Arbitration Association’s Master Mediator Panel – Construction (Colorado, Idaho, Montana, Nevada, Utah and Wyoming Region); a Member of the International Institute for Conflict Prevention and Resolution for the Construction Industry Mediation and Arbitration Neutrals Panels and CPR Construction Advisory Committee; an Adjunct Professor for the University of Colorado Civil, Environmental and Architectural Engineering Department (2017); a Member of the Dean’s Advisory Counsel for the Stanford Law School; and a Life Fellow of the American and Colorado Bar Foundations.
+Ty has been recognized as a 2020 Colorado Super Lawyer - Construction Litigation; a Fellow and Past-President of the College of Commercial Arbitrators ("CCA"); a past Member of the Governing Committee of the American Bar Association ("ABA") Forum on Construction Law (2007-2010); a Member of the National Academy of Distinguished Neutrals (Arbitration and Mediation Panels); a Member of the American Arbitration Association’s National Construction Mega Project Arbitration Panel; a Member of the International Institute for Conflict Prevention and Resolution for the Construction Industry Mediation and Arbitration Neutrals Panels and CPR Construction Advisory Committee; an Adjunct Professor for the University of Colorado Civil, Environmental and Architectural Engineering Department (2017); a Member of the Dean’s Advisory Counsel for the Stanford Law School; and a Life Fellow of the American and Colorado Bar Foundations.
 Ty is a nationally recognized commercial and construction facilitator/mediator and is certified as a mediator by the International Mediation Institute.

 Ty is co-editor of Design Professional/Construction Manager Liability Law, Copyright ABA Press, January 2007; co-author of "Large, Complex Construction Disputes: The Dynamics of Multi-Party Mediation", Dispute Resolution Journal, Copyright 2007; author of "Whither Arbitration?
 What Can Be Done to Improve Arbitration and Keep Out Litigation's Ill-Affects?", The DePaul University Business & Commercial Law Journal, Spring 2009; co-author of AAA Handbook on Mediation, 2nd Edition, "Large, Complex Construction Disputes: The Dynamics of Multi-Member Mediation Teams", Juris Publishing, 2010 and; co-author of AAA Handbook on Mediation, 3rd Edition, "Large, Complex Construction Disputes: The Dynamics of Multi-Party Mediation", Juris Publishing, 2015.